What’s the one fact marketers of all disciplines can all agree on? Ranking on search engines without adopting bad SEO tactics is challenging.

 Search engines have strict guidelines against such techniques as they go against the principle of providing genuine and valuable content to users.

-Even worse, cloaked content can be malicious to readers.
+Even worse, cloaked content can be malicious to readers and that’s bad SEO.

 There are other cloaking practices besides hidden texts and links.
 These include:

-• User agent cloaking: Using user agent to determine which cloaked page version to be presented to users.
+- User agent cloaking: Using a user agent to determine which cloaked page version to be presented to users.

 To detect hidden text and links, Google uses advanced algorithms and manual reviews.
 Websites that use these methods may face penalties, such as a decrease in rankings or removal from SERPs altogether.